mkohler/cython_swig/README.rst

 .. class:: handout

-    And here it is in use.
+    And here is get_version in use.

     Conveniently, SWIG automatically converts the C string to a Python string, a real Python string.